 This course is for you if you are interested in deepening your understanding of the debates on the causes and current manifestations of terrorism and other high-profile contemporary security challenges.
-You will need to be open to engage with a wide variety of academic perspectives.
-You will develop your ability to critical assess the relationship between terrorism and the media as well as the broader ramification and effectiveness of various state responses.
+You will need to be open to engaging with a wide variety of academic perspectives.
+You will develop your ability to critical assess the broader ramifications and effectiveness of various state responses.

 You will be taught through two three-hour sessions per week which consists of introductory lectures and following seminar discussions (one session per week for part-time students).

 Distance learning (part-time) modules are run by tutors who provide all materials for student research and reading around particular topics assigned via the virtual Blackboard.
 You will read set texts; actively contribute to online discussions about questions set by module tutors; write essays and reports; and reflect on podcast lectures.